ZacBytes/cna-scraper/README.md

 Easy to use node_js scraper for Channel News Asia articles.
 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install st-scraper.
+Use the package manager [npm](https://www.npmjs.com/) to install cna-scraper.

 ```bash
 npm install cna-scraper